 In order to achieve its investment objective, the Sub-Fund will apply the AHL Diversified programme (as further described under the heading "AHL Diversified Programme" below).
-In accordance with the rules and restrictions set out in the section "General investment guidelines and restrictions" of the general part of the Prospectus, this may in particular include investing all or part of the net proceeds of the issue of Shares in: (i) futures, options, forward contracts and swaps; (ii) transferable securities, including certificates on AHL investment funds pursuing strategies in accordance with the AHL Diversified Programme; and/or (iii) cash and cash equivalents.
-Cash and/or cash equivalents may represent a significant part of the portfolio of the Sub-Fund.
+In accordance with the rules and restrictions set out in the section "General investment guidelines and restrictions" of the general part of the Prospectus, this may in particular include investing all or part of the net proceeds of the issue of Shares in: (i) futures, options, forward contracts and swaps, including total return swaps on commodities indices; (ii) transferable securities, including certificates on AHL investment funds pursuing strategies in accordance with the AHL Diversified Programme; (iii) cash - for a period of time strictly necessary in case of exceptionally unfavourable market conditions and in the interests of the investors (as set out above in chapter "General investment guidelines and restrictions", section 2., of the general part of the Prospectus) and (iv) cash equivalents (such as bank term deposits and short-term government bonds), may represent a significant part of the portfolio of the Sub-Fund and are used for the purpose of treasury management or in order to achieve the investment goals of the Sub-Fund.